jburz2001/jburz2001.github.io/_posts/2025-11-13-jax-for-physics-informed-source-separation.md

 </div>

 JAX is an incredible Python library that facilitates the use of automatic differentiation to easily compute Jacobians for numerical optimization (and anywhere else they may be used, such as in the numerical solution of nonlinear systems of ordinary differential equations using Newton's method).
 One can also use it for just--in--time (JIT) compilation but we do not do so here.
-This library forms the backbone of another called JAXopt, where JAXopt has an intuitive interface for calling a routine that uses the Levenberg--Marquardt algorithm to solve a least--squares problem, such as the one we posed using physics--informed regularization.
+This library forms the backbone of another called JAXopt, which has an intuitive interface for calling a routine that uses the Levenberg--Marquardt algorithm to solve a least--squares problem, such as the one we posed using physics--informed regularization.
 The following illustrates how to solve the optimization problem we've discussed so far through JAXopt.

 First, imports: